rayaneB0t/rayaneB0t.github.io/_posts/2025-01-02-Embedding.md

 - **Contextual Embeddings (ELMo, BERT, GPT)** : Embeddings that change depending on context.
     - **ELMo**: Uses bidirectional LSTMs to generate context-sensitive word embeddings.
-    -**BERT / GPT**: Transformer-based models that produce embeddings which vary based on sentence context.
+    - **BERT / GPT**: Transformer-based models that produce embeddings which vary based on sentence context.

 -**Sentence/Document Embeddings**: methods like **Sentence-BERT** or **Doc2Vec** produce a single embedding for an entire sentence or document.